-Croatia: HEP’s IPO is the best model for INA buyout2.
-February 2017. / SEE Energy News
+Croatia: HEP’s IPO is the best model for INA buyout, SEE Energy News

 Croatian Prime Minister Andrej Plenkovic reiterated the intentions of the Government to buy back the stake of Hungarian oil company MOL in Croatian oil company INA, stating that he had not heard of any better or more efficient buyout model that would not include an increase of Croatia’s public debt, than the proposal for the initial public offering (IPO) of 25 % minus one share of Croatian stateowned power utility HEP.